 Let's take a closer look at collars

 Now that you have a basic idea of how this strategy works, looking at a specific example will help you.
-Please note that before placing a collar with Fidelity, you must fill out an options agreement and be approved for the appropriate options trading level.
-Contact your Fidelity representative if you have questions.
+(Note that before placing a collar trade with Fidelity, you must fill out an options agreement and be approved for the appropriate options trading level).

 In our example, we will look at a hypothetical scenario for XYZ Company.

 - In January, assume you decide to buy 100 shares of XYZ Company for $53 a share.

 - Four months later, with the stock trading at close to $53, you become concerned about a potential stock market decline but do not want to sell the shares, so you decide to construct a collar.
 To do this, you buy a September 52 put selling at $2.45 per contract.
 Each options contract typically covers 100 shares, so you pay $245 ($2.45 per contract x 100 shares x 1 contract).
 This out-of-the-money put acts as an insurance policy, effectively protecting your XYZ shares in case of decline below $52.

 - At the same time, you sell a call on XYZ at the September 55 strike price that costs $2.30 per contract.
 Each options contract typically covers 100 shares, so you receive $230 ($2.30 x 100 x 1 contract) in premium for this one contract.
 The primary purpose of selling this call is to cover some of the cost of buying the put.